 Paleontology

-Birthplace of the largest dinosaurs found to date, deep Patagonia Argentina is the ideal place to discover the secrets of the origins of life on the planet.
-Fossils and thematic museums of international relevance depict the fascinating history of the different eras of the Earth.
-Expert guides will enrich the visit to the various paleontological sites.
-The interesting and enigmatic Patagonian steppe treasures relics dating back millions of years.
+Home to the largest dinosaur ever discovered, the deep Argentine Patagonia is an ideal place to learn about the secrets of the origins of life on the planet.
+Fossil remains and internationally renowned thematic museums provide insight into the fascinating history of the Earth’s different eras.
+Expert guides enrich your visit to the various paleontological sites.
+The haunting and enigmatic Patagonian steppe holds remains dating back millions of years.
 Discovering them is a fascinating experience.

 Neuquén

-At the forefront of the extraction and study of fossils – especially terrestrial vertebrates and marine invertebrates – Neuquén will take the traveler go deep into the world of these Patagonian giants.
-The Paleontological Center Lake Barreales, museums of Villa El Chocón, Plaza Huincul and Rincón de los Sauces exhibit incredible findings that surprise every visitor.
-The world’s largest carnivorous dinosaur found so far and a herbivore of gigantic dimensions, footprints and petrified dinosaur eggs in their nests are unique treasures that characterize the Steppe of Dinosaurs in Neuquén.
+At the forefront of fossil extraction and study—especially terrestrial vertebrates and marine invertebrates—Neuquén invites you to delve into the world of these Patagonian giants.
+The Lake Barreales Paleontological Center, the museums of Villa El Chocón, Plaza Huincul, and Rincón de los Sauces exhibit incredible finds that amaze every visitor.
+The world’s largest carnivorous dinosaur ever found, along with an herbivore of gigantic size, petrified footprints, and dinosaur eggs in their nests are unique phenomena that characterize the Dinosaur Steppe in Neuquén.

 Río Negro